The benefit of challenges

 It’s natural to wish obstacles away, to hope that somehow we can avoid them, especially when you’re tired and stressed, however the best route is to work through the obstacles.
 The process can teach us so much and make us stronger and better equipped for the future.
-An easy life isn’t something we should wish for – although it’s a perfectly understandable desire after the year of 2020.
+An easy life isn’t something we should wish for – although it’s a perfectly understandable desire after the last couple of years.
 The reality is that life isn’t easy not matter how we feel.
 The best we can do is equip ourselves for the challenges ahead.
 And that means facing obstacles head-on and embracing the learning experience they’re offering.

 Your response makes all the difference

 You can’t always control what happens to you or what circumstances present themselves in your life, but you can choose how you respond to them.
 So instead of stressing about what you can’t control, focus on what you can.
 Natural reactions to obstacles include fear, frustration, confusion and helplessness, even anger.
 Sometimes the worry is so overwhelming, that even when we know what we could or should do we still feel completely paralysed.
 Or because we don’t know what or next step should be we don’t do anything at all.

 Yet as much as that is the natural reaction for most people, there are still others that don’t seem to break stride when faced with challenges.
 If anything they seem to be even more motivated and energized by the prospect of moving forward.
 Instead of holding them back, challenges seem to become launch pads that propel them forward to greater success.
 The question is: What do they do differently?